chbeu/chbeu.github.io/content/post/20230502_sbg/index.md

 #projects: []
 ---

-I am very happy to share thatI am appointed professor at the Department of Artificial Intelligence and Human Interfaces (AIHI) at the University of Salzburg, Austria, as of today.
+I am very happy to share that I am appointed professor at the Department of Artificial Intelligence and Human Interfaces (AIHI) at the Paris Lodron University Salzburg, Austria, as of today.
-With this appointment, I will join the project EXDIGIT (Excellence in Digital Sciences and Interdisciplinary Technologies).
+With this appointment, I will join the project [EXDIGIT (Excellence in Digital Sciences and Interdisciplinary Technologies)](https://uni-salzburg.elsevierpure.com/en/projects/excellence-in-digital-sciences-and-interdisciplinary-technologies).